esp-rs/book/src/overview/index.md

 ## Repository naming convention

-In the [esp-rs organization] we use the following wording:
+In the [esp-rs organization], we use the following wording:
 - Repositories starting with `esp-` are focused on `no_std` approach.
 For example, `esp-hal`
   - `no_std` works on top of bare metal, so `esp-` is an Espressif chip
 - Repositories starting with `esp-idf-` are focused on `std` approach.
 For example, `esp-idf-hal`